dvnielrys/NN_HeartDisease/README.md

 # NN_HeartDisease
-Heart Disease predictor with an artificial neural network built from zero To se the notebook opnethe file "NN_heart_disease.ipynb"
+Heart Disease predictor with an artificial neural network built from zero To se the notebook open the file "NN_heart_disease.ipynb"